 - a.
 Maclura pomifera 'Wichita' (Osage Orange) are to be used as the theme tree along the Main Street. - b.
-Trees are to be located in tree nibs within the 60 degree on street car parking areas at a maximum of 18 metre spacings. - c.
+Trees are to be located in tree nibs within the 60 degree on street car parking areas at a maximum of 18 metre - c. spacings. - d.
 The nibs are to protrude from the footpath at a 60 degree angle and are to have minimum dimensions of approximately 6 metres long and 3 metres wide.
-Nibs are to have the same finished level, pavement treatment and kerb treatment as the footpath. - d.
-Trees are to be centrally located within the nibs and run parallel to the kerb. - e.
-Within the nibs circular tree pits of 1000mm diameter with 150mm wide x 150mm deep reinforced concrete edging, to finish flush with the surrounding asphalt and stainless steel tree grates are to be provided. - f.
+Nibs are to have the same finished level, pavement treatment and kerb treatment as the footpath. - e.
+Trees are to be centrally located within the nibs and run parallel to the kerb. - f.
+Within the nibs circular tree pits of 1000mm diameter with 150mm wide x 150mm deep reinforced concrete edging, to finish flush with the surrounding asphalt and stainless steel tree grates are to be provided. - g.
 All trees are to be planted within root control barriers with granitic sand mulch to 100mm deep.

-Secondary Streets and Non Duplicated Link Roads
+Secondary Streets and other accessways

-- g.
-Platanus x acerifolia (Bloodgood) are to be used as the street tree along all the internal link roads and secondary streets. - h.
-Trees are to be located in tree nibs within the parallel on street car parking areas at a maximum of 25.6 metre spacings. - i.
+- h.
+A consistent and coordinated theme of planting is to be used along all the internal link roads and secondary streets. - i.
 Trees are to be planted in nibs.
 The nibs are to protrude from the footpath and are to have minimum dimensions of approximately 2.3 metres long and 2 metres wide.
 Nibs are to have the same finished level, pavement treatment and kerb treatment as the footpath. - j.
 Within the nibs circular tree pits of 1000mm diameter with 150mm wide x 150mm deep reinforced concrete edging, to finish flush with the surrounding asphalt and stainless steel tree grates are to be provided. - k.
 All trees are to be planted within root control barriers with granitic sand mulch to 100mm deep. - I. Tree nibs are to have under-planting that does not exceed 400mm in height.

-indicative street tree planting plan for the Main Street
+Indicative street tree planting plan for Main Street

-indicative street tree planting plan for a Secondary Street
+Indicative street tree planting plan for a Secondary Street